PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.27
+---
+- changed requirement to .NET Framework 4.7.2 so that it can run on Win10 without additional installation of .NET 2.0/3.5

 Version 2.25
 ---
 - improved log output when steam initialisation failes due to starting extraQL directly from the steam library